OPEnSLab-OSU/FeatherFault/README.md

 ### Failure Modes

 FeatherFault currently handles three failure modes: hanging, [memory overflow](https://learn.adafruit.com/memories-of-an-arduino?view=all), and [hard fault](https://www.freertos.org/Debugging-Hard-Faults-On-Cortex-M-Microcontrollers.html).
+When any of these failure modes are triggered, FeatherFault will immediately write the information from the last `MARK` to flash memory, and cause a system reset. `FeatherFault::PrintFault`, `FeatherFault::GetFault`, and `FeatherFault::DidFault` read this flash memory to retrieve information regarding the last fault.

 #### Hanging Detection